ashish11chawda/hello-world/README.md

 # hello-world

-my first project on git
+hey!, Ashish here.
+I am beginner to git and learning git is fun!

-hey , Ashish here , i am beginner to git and learning git is fun.
+This is my first Repository on git.